GIDSOpenStandaarden/welldata-implementation-guide/input/pagecontent/technical-user-authentication.md

 The IDP broker will now return the access token and id token of the user and the user is logged in.

+### We Are creates the HTI token and passes it to the Welldata application

+Next step the HTI token is created with the corresponding webId in the sub of the HTI token.
+The token is then passed via a post to the Welldata application and directs the user back to the redirect URL of Welldata.

 ### Example implementation in We Are Demo Application

 The We Are consortium developed a demo application showcasing all the different steps necessary to read, write and share resources in a pod.

 Starting an authentication flow from the frontend application is explained in the Authentication part of the front end demo application, which can be found [here](https://github.com/VITObelgium/We-Are-Demo-Front-End).

 This angular front end app will then redirect the user to `login`endpoint of the [We Are Backend application](https://github.com/VITObelgium/We-Are-Demo-Back-End).
 In order to successfully start the login flow, the right environment variables need to be set on the backend application: